midlantica/LovelyBunchOfCoconuts/content/quotes/the-constitution-is-not-neutral.md

 ---
-title: "The Constitution is not neutral"
+title: 'The Constitution is not neutral'
 ---

 ## "The Constitution is not neutral.
 It was designed to take the government off the backs of people."